andytlr/g/_posts/2013-01-27-bunnings-weatherproofing.md

 category: content
 ---

 As the weather turns and the thermometer begins to drop, we all start to think about how we can prepare our homes and ourselves for the coming winter months.
-With a little forethought, you can ensure you stays safe, snug and dry, and save on some energy bills while you’re at it.
+With a little forethought, you can ensure you stay safe, snug and dry, and save on some energy bills while you’re at it.

 ## Draft Proofing ##